Theme

 </template>

-In this example, the leadingIcon slot is overwritten even though the md size variant would apply a size-5 class by default.
+In this example, the trailingIcon slot is overwritten with size-3 even though the md size variant would apply a size-5 class to it.

 class prop